yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 15. In the App Service name field, select the item that begins with "TailspinToysWeb-dev."
 There will be series of numbers and letters after which will not match the screen shot below.
 This is due to the uniqueness requirement of resource names.

-16. Check the Deploy to slot checkbox.
+16. Check the Deploy to slot checkbox

-17. Select "TailspinToys-dev" from the Resource group drop down list.
+17. Select "TailspinToys-dev" from the Resource group drop down list

 18. Finally, select the "staging" value from the Slot drop down list.
 This tells the deployment to deploy to the slot first.

     ![After selecting the Azure App Service Deploy task, fill in various boxes in the configuration window, including Azure subscription, App Service name (select Deploy to slot), Resource group, and Slot.
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image92.png "Configure the Azure App Service Deploy task")

-19. Scroll down the configuration screen to see additional configuration fields.
+19. Scroll down the configuration screen to see additional configuration fields

 20. In the Package or folder option enter the following text: